Mindfulness Practices for ADHD: Focus Strategies That Actually Work

 When to use: When you feel physically restless, before deep work sessions, or when emotions feel dysregulated and you need grounding.

 Research on younger ADHD populations supports this adapted body scan approach.
-A 2024 systematic review of children and adolescents found that mindfulness interventions for ADHD show potential benefits when adapted to the population rather than applied as standard protocols [4].
+A systematic review of mindfulness programs for children and adolescents with ADHD found that interventions show potential benefits when matched to the population rather than applied as standard adult protocols [4].
 Body awareness helps with emotional regulation – one of the secondary ADHD deficits that mindfulness addresses.

 3. Walking Meditation for Attention Training